Condos, townhouses and options galore in McLean, Va.

 Features:

-With the variety of housing offered and access to a design studio, buyers have many features and other options to choose from.
+With the variety of housing offered and access to a design studio, buyers have many features and options to choose from.
+All units offer hardwood flooring, stainless-steel appliances, granite counter and vanity tops, tile floors in bathrooms, programmable thermostats and WiFi-enabled garage door openers.

 Bedrooms / bathrooms: 3/2 plus one or two powder rooms.